 Cloud Storage Versus Physical Storage Costs

 Since the 1960’s, the only viable option for storing tapes was in an offsite vault.
 While this gave you some protection, it was never more than an air-conditioned room with maybe a fire suppression system and swipe card access.
-Over the last decade, the public cloud has become ubiquitous, scalable and has seen significant price decreases.
-In fact, in the Amazon platform alone (AWS), there have been over 60 price decreases in the last 10 years, while at the same time offsite tape storage costs have been on the increase.
+Over the last decade, the public cloud has become ubiquitous, scalable and has seen significant price decreases, while at the same time offsite tape storage costs have been on the increase.
 Not only that, but one of the major offsite storage providers has both consumed a large number of its rivals and has had five massive warehouse fires in its facilities, being responsible for the loss of millions of tapes and boxes.
 Offsite storage really is both a false sense of security and economy.

 Looking at storage costs of physical tape storage versus cloud-based storage however does not give an accurate view of Tape Ark’s inherent value.
 Organisations using the old physical tape storage model still face the financial burden of maintaining legacy tape drives, legacy environments and the staff with the legacy knowledge to access their data.
 With Tape Ark’s restore-as-a-service model, customers can relinquish their legacy systems and simply order their legacy data via their secure Tape Ark portal and receive the files, folders or entire tapes through a secure download or FTP.
 No more couriers, cables and crusty old equipment causing frustration and delays.
 You expect Netflix-style service at home, so why not expect that for your enterprise backups also?